 1/2 MRAD and 1 MRAD markings stop extending at the 8 MRAD position.
 Within the MRADling bar sections of the reticle, 1 MRAD increments are designated by the longer hash marks, which measure 1.5 MRAD in height from top to bottom.
-Intermediate 0.1 MRAD markings are visible between each 1 MRAD marking, are 1 MRAD height and extend all the way through the FOV.
+Intermediate 0.1 MRAD markings are visible between 1 MRAD marking, 1 MRAD height and extend through the FOV.
 The 0.1 MRAD markings provide you with a very precise horizontal measurement of your target.
+For example, at 30 MRADS from the center, a quick-acquisition solid bar is 0.25 MRAD tall.
+This is only visible at low magnification settings.